Justice

 Suppression orders vs open justice

-A recent high-profile criminal case has highlighted how the wide use of suppression orders in Victoria is undermining open justice.
+A recent high-profile criminal case highlights how the wide use of suppression orders in Victoria is undermining open justice and strengthening the case for an open justice advocate

 The ‘Making a Murderer’ effect

-Making a Murderer is part of a new wave of crime coverage highlighting miscarriages of justice and changing the way we think about the judicial system.
+A new wave of crime coverage is highlighting miscarriages of justice and changing the way we think about the judicial system.